The Eagle Ford Shale Laboratory (EFSL) Project

 SCOPE OF WORK

 The project will start with the refracturing of a legacy well that was initially stimulated using now outdated fracturing technology (Task 2).
-The recipient will drill, complete, and instrument one vertical and one horizontal observation strategically located on both sides of the legacy well to allow for real-time cross-well monitoring of evolving fracture characteristics and stimulated volume.
-These observation wells will also be used for the other two main project stages, involving a new state-of-the art stimulation effort (Task 3) and a Huff and Puff EOR test (Task 4).
+A monitoring well, strategically located on both sides of the legacy well, will be drilled, completed, and instrumented to allow for real-time monitoring of evolving fracture characteristics and stimulated volume.
+These monitoring well will also be used for the other two main project stages, involving a new state-of-the art stimulation effort (Task 3) and a Huff and Puff EOR test (Task 4).
 Task 3 will be conducted in two new wells of opportunity drilled; these wells will be situated parallel to the horizontal observation well on the other side of the refracturing well.
 Task 4 will be conducted in the refractured legacy well, testing the efficiency of a Huff and Puff process with natural gas injection for EOR.
 As described below, each main task comprises various field activities complemented by laboratory testing and coupled modeling for design, prediction, calibration, and code validation.
 In addition to the three main tasks aligned with refracturing, new stimulation, and EOR, the work plan comprises Task 1 (Project Management and Planning) and Task 5 (Integrated Analysis, Lessons Learned, Products, and Reporting).